 Defense Commissary Agency (DeCA) Commissaries are appropriated fund activities.
 By that, I mean they are allowed to use taxpayer dollars (if approved by Congress) for their operation and construction.
 The agency operates more than 261 stores throughout the world.
 Commissaries operate under guidelines and procedures incorporated into Federal Law.
 Commissaries must sell their items for the same price they purchase them.
 A five percent surcharge is added to the purchase to help pay for normal operating costs and facility maintenance and construction.

-Although most of the commissary "pay-roll" (cashiers, stockers, etc.) comes out of the surcharge, baggers are independent contractors who work solely for tips.
+Although most of the commissary "pay-roll" (cashiers, stockers, etc.) comes out of the surcharge, baggers are self-employed individuals who work solely for tips.
 It's customary to tip baggers between $1.00 and $5.00, depending upon the total amount of your purchase.
+Each bagger is engaged in the commercial solicitation of commissary customers.
+Upon solicitation of the customer, the bagger is voluntarily “hired” by the customer to bag and carry out the customer’s groceries in return for a tip - and work for no one other than the customer who “hires” them.

 DeCA claims to provide an overall savings of over 30 percent.
 That means a family of four, shopping regularly can save about $3,000 per year and a single member can save about $1,000 per year in grocery costs.